 In the modern NFL, having high-level playmakers at cornerback is becoming a non-negotiable proposition to combat the new wave of offensive innovation.
-And much like the class that came before it, the 2024 NFL Draft CB class should allow NFL defenses to stay ready.

 Ranking the Top Cornerbacks in the 2024 NFL Draft